joshuakery/my-portfolio-site/src/posts/packingandcracking_onabus.md

 <img src="../post_images/packingandcracking_onabus/costumes0.jpg" alt="Performer in orange cowboy hat looks back from their seat on a coach bus." title="The Orange Team leader calls back to their team at the back of the bus."/>

-Additionally, three performers inspired by CPG Grey's [Gerrymandering Explained](https://youtu.be/Mky11UJb9AY?si=vMcGO9sivEYR17LP), the Bear, Cat, and Weasel, facilitated the show.
+Additionally, three performers inspired by CPG Grey's [Gerrymandering Explained](https://youtu.be/Mky11UJb9AY?si=vMcGO9sivEYR17LP)—the Bear, Cat, and Weasel—facilitated the show.

 <img src="../post_images/packingandcracking_onabus/bus_disembark.jpg" alt="Performer hands audience members chalk as they disembark from a bus." title="The Cat hands audience members chalk as they disembark at the site of a community split by voting district lines."/>